mahyarmirrashed/bot-kaomoji/README.md

 # Kaomoji Discord Bot `\(^ヮ^)/`

 This bot is created using TypeScript and Discord.js.
-It was originally meant for the University of Manitoba chapter of IEEE Discord Serverand was developed by Mahyar Mirrashed (Chair 2021-2022) as part of his incoming role during the summer.
+It was originally meant for the University of Manitoba chapter of IEEE Discord Server as a test project for the new slash commands feature.
+It was developed by Mahyar Mirrashed (Chair 2021-2022) as part of his incoming role during the summer.

 ## Generating new Kaomoji Data

-To generate new data to enter as a Kaomoji, please use the following Python script:
+To generate new data to enter as a Kaomoji in a Discord issue, please use the following Python script:

 ```py
 emojis = '''